All infants under 1 year of age should be given breastmilk or infant formula. Cow, goat and plant-based milk are not recommended.

-- Using an 8-ounce baby bottle, measure _____ ounces of water and pour it into a clean pitcher.
+- Before you open the liquid concentrate formula can, rinse it with clean water.
+Use an 8-ounce baby bottle to measure the ounces of water, then pour it into a clean pitcher.

-- Shake the can of liquid concentrate well before opening.
-Open the can with a clean, punch-type can opener.
+- Shake the liquid concentrate can well before opening.

 - Open the can with a clean, punch-type can opener.

-Measure _____ ounces of liquid concentrate formula.
+- Measure the ounces of liquid concentrate formula.
 Add this to the water (Picture 3).
-Shake or stir with the clean spoon.
+Shake or stir with a clean spoon.

-As needed, pour _____ ounces of this formula into one of the baby bottles.
+- As needed, pour the amount of formula you need to feed your baby into one of the clean bottles.

-Place the remaining prepared formula (in the pitcher) in the refrigerator.
+- Put the remaining prepared formula in the pitcher in the refrigerator.
 Use within 48 hours.

 Making Formula from Powder

-- Measure _____ ounces of water and pour it into a clean pitcher or clean baby bottle.
+- Measure the ounces of water and pour into a clean pitcher or clean baby bottle.